raja045/CEHv12_Ultimate_Study_Guide/Module - 8 Sniffing and Evasion.md

 ### Protocols Vulnerable to Sniffing
 <img width="735" alt="image" src="https://github.com/user-attachments/assets/14c492c7-01d5-4baf-8fb3-6f05ecebc1d9" />

--  **MAC**  (Media Access Control) - physical or burned-in address - assigned to NIC for communications at the Data Link layer
-    - 48 bits long
-    - Displayed as 12 hex characters separated by colons
-    - First half of address is the **organizationally unique identifier** - identifies manufacurer
-    - Second half ensures no two cards on a subnet will have the same address
- - NICs normally only process signals meant for it
- - **Promiscuous mode** - NIC must be in this setting to look at all frames passing on the wire
- - **CSMA/CD** - Carrier Sense Multiple Access/Collision Detection - used over Ethernet to decide who can talk
- - **Collision Domains**
-    - Traffic from your NIC (regardless of mode) can only be seen within the same collision domain
-    - Hubs by default have one collision domain
-    - Switches have a collision domain for each port

 ### <u>Protocols Susceptible</u>

 - SMTP is sent in plain text and is viewable over the wire.
 SMTP v3 limits the information you can get, but you can still see it.